 How to fix those issues?

 Better, but with a significantly higher development costs, you could show localized names according to where the audience is.
+Or rely on localization to mitigate the issue (different names in different languages)

 But at the end of the day the big players drive the geolocation databases and they care more about where most of their users are.
 When “2.8 million people took part in marathons in China in 2016, almost twice the number from the previous year”, as the Telegraph recently reported, it’s hard to argue with Mapbox’s approach on what China is and what China is not.
 Runners in Hong Kong might not be their first audience or growing market.